 FISI-4068.
 ELECTROMAGNETISM.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): FISI3012.
 Corequisite(s): None.
-Includes concepts of electrostatic, magneto-statics, electrodynamics, and the laws of Maxwell.
+This course includes concepts of electrostatics, magnetostatics, electrodynamics, and Maxwell's laws.
+Includes vector calculus analysis, definitions of gradient, divergence, and rotation.
+Also, includes the divergence and rotation theorems.
 The student is familiarized with the fundamental theorems of electromagnetism.
-Includes an elementary presentation of the electromagnetic radiation theory.
+The content includes an elementary treatment of the theory of electromagnetic radiation.
+The course can be offered on onsite, hybrid or online modalities.